giorgiop94/digital-garden/_notes/the Universe is unfolding exactly as it should.md

+---
+title: the Universe is unfolding exactly as it should
+---
 According to this idea, we have nothing to worry or be anxious about.

 The Universe (Nature) is perfect, or if not perfect, a lot smarter than us.
 So who are we to judge if something is going to be bad?